Humberto Brenes

 Humberto Brenes ([umˈbeɾto ˈβɾenes]; born May 8, 1951) is a Costa Rican professional poker player.
-Brenes currently resides in Miami Lakes, Florida with his wife (Patricia) and three children (José Humberto, Roberto, Jessica).

-Brenes began his gambling career playing baccarat, but later made his way into poker.
-He started to play tournaments in 1974 and became a regular tournament player in 1988.

-In 1988, he made the final table of the World Series of Poker (WSOP) main event, finishing in fourth place and winning $83,050.
+In 1988, Brenes made the final table of the World Series of Poker (WSOP) main event, finishing in fourth place and winning $83,050.
 He has collected two WSOP bracelets, cashed 72 times at the WSOP and made three World Poker Tour final tables.

 Brenes's two bracelets came at the 1993 World Series of Poker in limit Texas hold 'em and pot limit Omaha.
 He tied with Phil Hellmuth, Jr. for highest number of money finishes (eight) in the 2006 WSOP.
 He also finished first, winning $502,460 at the Jack Binion 2002 World Poker Open, beating Erik Seidel heads up.

 Brenes's unique dress makes him easy to spot at tournaments, as he tends to wear bright tracksuits, two pairs of glasses, one on top of the other, and a visor.
 He uses a toy shark as a card protector, the origin of his nickname.
 A relentless self-promoter, the bright tracksuit and toy shark are consistent with Brenes' ostentatious personality; he will often use the shark to belittle his opponents, thus gaining himself more time in front of the cameras.
 He is also known for singing during hands.

 He also is a member of Team PokerStars.
 Brenes plays under the screen name "HumbertoB".

 Two of his brothers, Alex Brenes and Eric Brenes, have won World Poker Tour titles.